bbauska/W3Cx-5of5/module5/module5.md

 #### Module 5: Working with forms   5.2 Objects (part 4): objects and references, built-in JS classes   The most useful methods of the class String

-# The most useful methods of the class String

-### The most useful methods of the String class: slice, substring, split, join
+### The most useful methods of the class String: slice, substring, split, join

 ### The slice and substring methods